samumei/rifreg/README.md

 coefficient, the interquantile range and the quantile ratio are available in `rifreg`.
 Moreover, it allows to calculate the RIF for additional statistics with user-written functions (see example below).
-Essama-Nssah & Lambert (2012) derive the influence funtions of an array of distributional statistics.
+Cowell and Flachaire (2007) and Essama-Nssah & Lambert (2012) derive the influence funtions of an array of distributional statistics.

 For the sake of illustration, consider the RIF of a quantile
 $q_\tau = \inf_q \{q: F_Y(q) \geq \tau\}$.
 It is defined as